 University of Lodz

 This cutting-edge collaboration allows us to refine and optimize our algorithms, leading to more precise diagnostics and improved patient outcomes.
-Furthermore, the joint efforts of our team and the university's esteemed faculty enable the exploration of new possibilities in AI-driven diagnostics and treatment strategies, solidifying the Medical University of Lodz's reputation as a leading institution in medical AI and fostering the next generation of skilled professionals.
+Furthermore, the joint efforts of Medsensio and the researchers enable the exploration of new possibilities in AI-driven diagnostics and treatment strategies.

 Medsensio are open to collaborating with most types of organisations.
 We specialise in both commercial and academic R&D, with medical AI as our core focus area.